gzuidhof/zarr.js/docs/getting-started/remote-data.md

 * `HTTPStore`: Data is stored at some remote prefix (e.g. `localhost:1234/my_dataset.zarr`).
 This would also work for zarr datasets stored in public buckets.

 The `HTTPStore` uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) internally to get and set chunks via HTTP requests.
-To have more granular control over over these requests (e.g. setting headers, etc), you can specify request options when initializing the store.
+To have more granular control over these requests (e.g. setting headers, etc), you request options may be supplied when initializing the store.
 These options are forwarded to each fetch request made internally by the store.

 Additionally, you may supply `supportedMethods` which defines which HTTP methods a given store supports.